How to Prepare Your Retirement Plans for Rising Interest Rates

 2. Reconsider Investment Strategies

-Rising interest rates are just one of the many economic factors that could impact your investments in 2017.
+Rising interest rates are just one of the many economic factors that could impact your investments.

 “Simply put, stock market returns historically are … much higher when interest rates are trending downward than when they are trending upward,” says Robert R. Johnson, president and CEO of The American College of Financial Services in Bryn Mawr, Pennsylvania, and co-author of “Invest With the Fed,” which explores the stock-interest rate relationship.